leizhangg/NYC-Real-Estate-in-COVID/README.md

 ### Project Tools:
 The tools used to build this Data Warehouse were:
-1. For data integration - Python
+1. Python
-2. For data warehousing - Google BigQuery
+2. Google BigQuery
-3. For Business Intelligence - Tableau
+3. Tableau

 ## Kimball Lifecycle Project Stages